naimathesni/healthcare_analytics-portfolio/01_enrollment_tracker_excel/README.md

-Dashboard Sections
+## Dashboard Sections

 The dashboard includes the following sections:

-KPI Cards    Shows total records, ready records, pending records, blocked records, action-required records, SLA breaches, claims-ready records, and ERA-ready records.
+KPI Cards                      Shows total records, ready records, pending records, blocked records, action-required                                        records,SLA breaches,claims-ready records, and ERA-ready records.
 Enrollment Readiness Status    Shows the distribution of records by Ready, Pending, and Blocked status.
-Top Enrollment Blockers
-Identifies the most common root causes preventing enrollment readiness.
+Top Enrollment Blockers        Identifies the most common root causes preventing enrollment readiness.
-Blocked Records by Payer
-Shows which payers have the highest number of blocked records.
+Blocked Records by Payer       Shows which payers have the highest number of blocked records.
-SLA Breaches by Payer
-Shows which payers have the most records beyond the assumed 21-day SLA.
+SLA Breaches by Payer          Shows which payers have the most records beyond the assumed 21-day SLA.
-Claims vs ERA Readiness
-Compares records ready for claims submission against records ready for ERA receipt.
+Claims vs ERA Readiness        Compares records ready for claims submission against records ready for ERA receipt.
-Action Required by Owner
-Shows pending and blocked workload by assigned owner.
+Action Required by Owner       Shows pending and blocked workload by assigned owner.
-Key Insights
-Summarizes the main findings from the dashboard.
+Key Insights                   Summarizes the main findings from the dashboard.

-Key Insights
+## Key Insights

 193 of 250 records require action, showing that most records are not fully transaction-ready.
 158 records are beyond the 21-day SLA, indicating aging risk in the enrollment workflow.
 Clearinghouse portal gaps and individual-vs-group NPI issues are the top blockers.